Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Refute the theory of racism.

-Characterize the function of proteins;
+Characterize the functions of proteins;

-Drive detailed diagram the process of protein biosynthesis.
+Drive detailed diagram process of protein biosynthesis.

-To characterize metabolism in prokaryotes;
+Characterize metabolism in prokaryotes;

 Describe the genetic apparatus of bacteria;